dthaler/rats-endorsements-old/draft-dthaler-rats-endorsements.md

 ## EAT

-{{eat}} specifies a format for a group of claimsets for current state, including Evidence and Attestation Results.
+{{!I-D.ietf-rats-eat}} specifies a format for a group of claimsets for current state, including Evidence and Attestation Results.
 Thus EAT would be a natural format to use for current state in Endorsements.